-The primary syntax of Date FORMAT function is defined as below:
+The primary syntax of the Date FORMAT function is defined as below:

 SELECT Date_column FORMAT '<format_type>'

-- The date column to be formatted is followed by the FORMAT keyword
+- The FORMAT keyword follows the date column to be formatted.

 - This format keyword is followed by the actual date format in which we want the date_column to be formatted as per the requirements.